 As mothers, we need to remember those who have gone before us, following their faith and godly behavior.
 We need concrete memory devices to help us do that, whether it be the study of the lives of great men and women in the Bible, in the pages of history, or in biographies and autobiographies.

-“…he who doubts is like a wave of the sea, blown and tossed by the wind.
-That man should not think he will receive anything from the Lord; he is a double-minded man, unstable in all he does” (James 1:6-8, NIV).
+“…he who doubts is like a wave of the sea driven and tossed by the wind.
+For let not that man suppose that he will receive anything from YHVH; he is a double-minded man, unstable in all his ways” (James 1:6-8).

 I sure love homeschooling too.
 When my husband was deployed, I remember well-meaning women from church telling me I should send my oldest kids to school so I would get some relief during the day.
 Oh my, homeschooling was the one thing in my life at that time that was going smoothly, no way I was going to push that away.